Feel free to contact me with any questions you may have. Or, you may find the answer here.

 How much experience do you have?

 As the owner of my own illustration studio I’ve worked on hundreds of projects for end clients including Hasbro, Disney, Verizon, Hewlett-Packard, Walmart, Scholastic, Target and Best Buy.
 I’ve got experience delivery quality artwork under tight deadlines.
 Over the years I’ve also sketched several high-profile trials in the Minneapolis-St. Paul area.
-I’ve worked on court cases involving murder, kidnapping, wire fraud, drug trafficking, union battles, even a high school shooting.
+I’ve worked on court cases involving police shootings, ISIS, drug trafficking, murder, kidnapping, wire fraud, union battles, even a high school shooting.

 Are you willing to travel?

 Yes.
 Although I’m based in Minneapolis, if you foot the bill then I’m able and willing to come to you.
 Please contact me.
 I’ll be happy to discuss the details.

 How much do you charge?